LambdaLabs/docsy-lambda-docs/content/en/cloud/get-started-prompt-to-image/index.md

    SD_LOCATION = /home/ubuntu/stable-diffusion-webui
    ```

-   This change tells Dream Factory where to find the stable-diffusion-webui
+   This change tells Dream Factory where to find AUTOMATIC1111 that
    you installed at the beginning of this tutorial.

    Change line 46 so it reads: